asyncapi/website/pages/blog/intent-driven-api.md

 # What's next?

-Even though we do now have an alpha version of the new spec, work is pending around implementation.
+Even though we do now have an alpha version of the new parser API, work is pending around implementation.

 Our next steps are going to be: